Acanthopidae

-Acanthopidae is a family of South American mantises consisting of 16 genera in the order Mantodea.
+Acanthopidae (from Ancient Greek ἄκανθα (ákantha), meaning "spine", and ὅψ (óps), meaning "eye") is a family of South American mantises consisting of 16 genera in the order Mantodea.
 The group was first formally split off as a separate family by the German entomologist Reinhard Ehrmann in 2002.
-In 2016, five genera (Acontista, Callibia, Paratithrone, Raptrix, and Tithrone) were moved from Acanthopidae to the newly created family Acontistidae, but this has not been accepted in most recent classifications.
+In 2016, five genera (Acontista, Callibia, Paratithrone, Raptrix, and Tithrone) were moved from Acanthopidae to the newly-created family Acontistidae, but this has not been accepted in most recent classifications.

 Genera

 The following genera are recognised in the family Acanthopidae: